Start of Main Content

 What are hospital IT expenses?

-In the Definitive Healthcare HospitalView product, estimated IT operating expenses are a proprietary calculation based on a facility’s size, services, and the data they provide in the Medicare Cost Report
+In the Definitive Healthcare HospitalView product, estimated IT operating expenses are a proprietary calculation based on a facility’s size, services, and the data they provide in the Medicare Cost Report.

 In this Healthcare Insight, we review the average IT expenses at U.S. hospitals and compare metrics by hospital bed size and location.
-Data is aggregated from the last five calendar years of hospital financial performance tracked in our database.
+Data is aggregated from the last seven calendar years of hospital financial performance tracked in our database.

 What is the average hospital IT operating expense?